Level/levelup/README.md

 Introduction
 ------------

 **[LevelDB](http://code.google.com/p/leveldb/)** is a simple key/value data store built by Google, inspired by BigTable.
 It's used in Google Chrome and many other products.
-LevelDB supports arbitrary byte arrays as both keys and values, singular *get*, *put* and *delete* operations, *batched put and delete*, forward and reverse iteration and simple compression using the [Snappy](http://code.google.com/p/snappy/) algorithm which is optimised for speed over compression.
+LevelDB supports arbitrary byte arrays as both keys and values, singular *get*, *put* and *delete* operations, *batched put and delete*, bi-directional iterators and simple compression using the very fast [Snappy](http://code.google.com/p/snappy/) algorithm.

-**LevelUP** aims to expose the features of LevelDB in a Node.js-friendly way.
-Both keys and values are treated as `Buffer` objects and are automatically converted using a specified `'encoding'`.
-LevelDB's iterators are exposed as a Node.js style object-`ReadStream` and writing can be peformed via an object-`WriteStream`.
+**LevelUP** aims to expose the features of LevelDB in a **Node.js-friendly way**.
+All standard `Buffer` encoding types are supported, as is a special JSON encoding.
+LevelDB's iterators are exposed as a Node.js-style **readable stream** a matching **writeable stream* converts writes to *batch* operations.

-An important feature of LevelDB is that it stores entries sorted by keys.
-This makes LevelUP's <a href="#createReadStream"><code>ReadStream</code></a> interface is a very powerful way to look up items, particularly when combined with the `start` option.
+LevelDB stores entries **sorted lexicographically by keys**.
+This makes LevelUP's <a href="#createReadStream"><code>ReadStream</code></a> interface is a very powerful query mechanism.

-The native LevelDB binding is now provided by a separate package, [LevelDOWN](https://github.com/rvagg/node-leveldown/).
+LevelUP is backed by [LevelDOWN](https://github.com/rvagg/node-leveldown/) which provides a pure C++ binding to LevelDB and can be used as a stand-along package if required.

 **LevelUP** is an **OPEN Open Source Project**, see the <a href="#contributing">Contributing</a> section to find out what this means.